Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 • Herbal teas or child-safe tinctures: mild chamomile, rooibos, peppermint, or nettle (sweetened with a little honey to reduce bitterness).
 Honey also supports digestion and the immune system.
 Herbal teas can be calming to the nervous system, gentle on digestion, and can help increase fluid intake for hydration and nutrient transport.
 Nettle is rich in vitamins A, C, K, and minerals like iron and magnesium, making it a gentle micronutrient booster.

-• Medicinal herbs and spices: Ceylon cinnamon, garlic, oregano, and others.
-These herbs are not only flavor enhancers, but they also provide antioxidants, antimicrobial properties, and digestive support.
-Cinnamon can help regulate blood sugar, garlic supports immunity, and oregano offers anti-inflammatory compounds.
+• Medicinal herbs and spices: Ceylon cinnamon, garlic, oregano, and other herbs are not only flavor enhancers, they also provide antioxidants, antimicrobial properties, and digestive support.
+Ceylon cinnamon supports steady blood sugar balance, garlic helps nourish beneficial gut microbes, and oregano contains plant compounds that support overall digestive balance.

 • Moringa powder: add to smoothies, popsicles, “powerballs”, or sauces (note: depending on what you’re adding to and how much, it’ll turn it green).
 Moringa is a true nutritional powerhouse, containing vitamins A, C, and E, calcium, potassium, protein, and antioxidants.
 It supports overall nutrient density, gut health, energy, and immune function, and can help fill in gaps when children eat a limited variety of foods.
 There are a ton of recipes out there to get creative with adding in Moringa (here are a few).